osism/documentation/source/deployment/services/loadbalancer.rst

 Populate Octavia project
 ========================

-Add *octavia* entry to `clouds.yml`.
-The following openstack cli commands will use the *octavia* authentication configuration.
+Add *octavia* entry to `environments/openstack/clouds.yml`.
+The following openstack cli commands will use the ``octavia`` authentication configuration.

 .. code-block:: yaml
-   :caption: /opt/configuration/environments/openstack/clouds.yml

    ---
    octavia: